Violin technique: Straight bow

 No matter which attack or bow stroke is used, most professional violinists use a straight bow stroke, keeping the bow perpendicular to the string and parallel to the bridge.
 This ensures that the bow will stay in the desired sounding point and will create a consistent sound quality.
 One technique to achieving a straight bow is as follows.
 When taking a downbow, focus on the upper arm, the lower arm, and the hand/wrist.
 First, move the upper arm backwards as if elbowing someone in the nose.
 Next, follow through with the lower arm.
 Near the end of the bow stroke, rotate the wrist and hand as if opening a jar of peanuts.
 When used correctly, these motions will create a straight downbow bow stroke.
 A crucial step is to watch the bow and make sure it remains straight.
 An upbow is created in the opposite way.
 Still keeping an eye on the bow, move the lower arm in the direction that it came.
 Follow through with the upper arm.
 Near the end of this stroke, rotate the hand and wrist as if closing a jar of peanuts.

 There is, however, another school of bowing, popularized by violin pedagogue Ivan Galamian, in which the bow is kept at a slight angle to the bridge.
-When the player draws a down bow, he is to move his right hand gradually away from his body; when he draws an up bow, towards his body.
+When the player draws a down bow, they are to move the right hand gradually away from their body; when they draw an up bow, towards the body.
 According to proponents of this style, these slight angles help create greater contact with the bridge and thus produce a fuller sound.